FabioCimmino/search-engine-for-microblog-contents/ReadMe.md

 # ReadMe

-The goal of this project is to develop a personalized search engine for microblog contents.Twitter was chosen as the microblog with the related tweets contained therein.
+The goal of this project is to develop a personalized search engine for microblog contents.
+Twitter was chosen as the microblog with the related tweets contained therein. for more details please read the pdf "Report"